 Green tea is the most talked about version of tea, but it's not the most widely consumed tea in the U.S.

 Black tea accounts for about 84% of all American tea consumption according to the Tea Association of the USA.(1)

 Oolong tea is characterized by its unique production process of withering in sunlight and letting it oxidize to certain levels before curling and twisting the tea.

+Black tea is a green tea that has been oxidized.
+The oxidation process creates darker color leaves and distinct flavors.
 When you drink "iced tea" in the U.S., you are drinking black tea.

 Pu-erh is tea taken to secondary oxidation and usually aging beyond what you find in black tea.

 It is the "darkest" tea you can find.
-There are many varieties of pu-erh, ranging in oxidation and aging level and providing unique tasting notes.
+There are many varieties of Pu-erh, ranging in oxidation and aging level and providing unique tasting notes.